robloo/PublicDocs/UWPvsWPF.md

   <td>Event Tunneling / Event Bubbling / Routed Events</td>
   <td>✔</td>
   <td>⚡</td>
   <td>A lot more events are simply direct in UWP.
-Some cases of event bubbling such as ButtonBase.Click to parent are not supported in UWP.</td>
+Some cases of event bubbling such as ButtonBase.Click to parent are not supported in UWP.
+Event Tunneling, a concept fully supported in WPF, isn't support at all in UWP.</td>
  </tr>
  <tr>
   <td>Window</td>
   <td>✔</td>
   <td>✖</td>
   <td>For some good reasons UWP has no concept of a window.
 This is fine for mobile devices but can be a problem for purely desktop applications.
+Without a window, there is no way to control an app's size or position.
 There are currently proposals to add this in the transition to WinUI 3.0.</td>
  </tr>
 </table>